Public key private key: the basics of blockchain security

 How do they work together?

 These two keys are based on a fundamental concept called asymmetric cryptography .
-This principle relies on a pair of mathematically linked keys: a public key and a private key.
+This principle relies on a pair of mathematically linked keys.

 Here's how it works:

 1. The public key is used to "lock" funds in your wallet.
-When someone sends you crypto, the transaction is recorded on the blockchain and associated with your public key.
-In other words, the public key designates a place where the crypto is stored, but does not allow direct access to it.
+When someone sends you cryptocurrency, the transaction is recorded on the blockchain and associated with your public key.
+In other words, the public key designates a place where the cryptocurrency is stored, but does not allow direct access to it.

 2. The private key , on the other hand, is essential to "unlock" these funds.
 It digitally signs each transaction to prove that you are indeed the legitimate owner of these cryptocurrencies.
 Without this signature, the funds remain inaccessible.